Basic Dog Obedience

 Training a dog and training a human are two different skill sets.

-Just because a person can train a dog to do very complex behaviors does not mean that same person can teach another human how to train a dog to do the same complex behaviors.
+Just because a person can train a dog to do very complex behaviors does not mean that the same person can teach another human how to train a dog to do the same complex behaviors.

 Students can move through the course at their own speed.
-If they want to quickly skim through the content they can, if they want to spend a week on each module they can, but they always have the options to come back and quickly review the course content.The structure of Leerburgs' online courses allows this.
+If they want to quickly skim through the content they can, if they want to spend a week on each module they can, but they always have the option to come back and quickly review the course content.
+The structure of Leerburgs' online courses allows this.

 This is one of the reasons Ed constantly tells potential students that the online course is far better than taking a local obedience course in which students come for a one hour class once a week.
 They listen to a lecture, work their dog for 10 minutes, go home and then can only remember about 40% of what the instructor said.